zizi4n5/homebridge-switchbot-for-mac/README.md

 ### Advanced - Ping Settings

 Settings for update the status with ping communication.
+You can only set it if you can using ping to determine if the device is on or off.
+Otherwise, do not set it.

 |Property|Type|Required|Default Value|Description|
 |:-|:-:|:-:|:-:|:-|